Icinga/icingaweb2-module-reporting/README.md

 framework Icinga Web 2.
 The engine allows you to create reports over a specified time period for ad-hoc and scheduled generation of reports.
 Other modules use the provided functionality in order to provide concrete reports.

+## Host/Service SLA Reports

+With Icinga DB Web there is no additional module required.

-If you are looking for SLA reports for your hosts and services, please also install the [idoreports](https://github.com/Icinga/icingaweb2-module-idoreports) module.
+If you are still using the monitoring module, please also install the [idoreports](https://github.com/Icinga/icingaweb2-module-idoreports) module.

 ## Documentation